 This will tentatively take place on Saturday, 2 April.
 In any case it will be around that time, and I’ll aim to confirm at least a month ahead.
 Originally I was going to do it in November (which is why this post went up when it did), but then decided it was too last minute so switched to February, then a big conflict came up for me then… so April it is.

 We’ll start at The Swan Inn and go clockwise, which makes the only two pubs open in the morning the first stops.
-We’ll try to stick to the schedule below.
+The times below are planned arrival times (for the first pub, it’s also the departure time).
 We might arrive at a pub early or late, but we’ll try to not leave any pub earlier than the times indicated in case people plan on joining at that point.
 If there are a lot of people we might also split into a few groups.
 This schedule is subject to change a bit before the event, so please check back here before the day.

 The only real rules are: